WELCOME!! ...to the Town of East Hampton, Recreation Department website.

 Job Opportunities – The TOEH Recreation Department is now accepting job applications for…

-- Recreation Aides work at the Amagansett Youth Park and the Montauk Skate Park.
+- Recreation Aides to work at the Lt.
+Lee Hayes Youth Park.
 Duties would include looking over the park making sure that all rules are being followed, keeping the park clean, making sure that everyone is safe, and having a good time!
 We also hire Recreation Aides to assist in running Recreation Programs and events throughout the year.

 - Applications to be a TOEH Lifeguard are also being accepted at this time for next season.